 The 2021 Fastnet Prizegiving will take place on Saturday 14 August.

-Nautor’s Swan announced it was to build a record breaker in 2018 and it’s been a long wait living on… The new Rolex Fastnet Race course, finishing in Cherbourg instead of Plymouth for the first time this August, offers more… Discovering that the Rolex Fastnet Race will finish in Cherbourg for 2021 and 2023, I was initially very open minded…
+It’s tricky to gauge speed and scale against anything else when you have to sail a few miles offshore to… The new Rolex Fastnet Race course, finishing in Cherbourg instead of Plymouth for the first time this August, offers more… Discovering that the Rolex Fastnet Race will finish in Cherbourg for 2021 and 2023, I was initially very open minded…

 The new Rolex Fastnet Race course, finishing in Cherbourg instead of Plymouth for the first time this August, offers more…